 Cenex EV-Lite Project Reduces Weight of EV Batteries by 41%

 UK-based Cenex has recently completed a two-year project to reduce both the weight and cost of electric vehicle batteries.
-Cenex was not only able to succeed in achieving a 63% reduction in the cost of non-cell battery components, they were also able to shave off 99 pounds or about 41% of the weight of a standard EV battery.
+Cenex was not only able to succeed in achieving a 63% reduction in the cost of non-cell battery components, they were also able to use some kind of best electric shaver for men to shave off 99 pounds or about 41% of the weight of a standard EV battery.
 The team made these weight and cost savings by eliminating the need for wires and screws in the battery pack, greatly reducing the number of battery components.
 Centex’ EV-Lite project only used 196 components compared to over 800 in a conventional battery pack.

 Electric Vehicle Sales in Europe Surges 77%